8 Ways to Help Elderly Loved Ones Prevent Dehydration

-Dehydration is defined as a loss of fluids and electrolytes, and can have severe consequences for an elderly person, including death in some cases.
-In fact, the average age of patients admitted to hospital is 80.4 years old, and according to national data, these patients are most likely women who live independently.
+Dehydration is defined as a loss of fluids and electrolytes and can have severe consequences for an elderly person, including death in some cases.
+In fact, the average age of patients admitted to the hospital is 80.4 years old, and according to national data, these patients are most likely women who live independently.

 “As we get older we have a decreased sensation for thirst, so older adults don’t want to drink,” says geriatrician Nicol Joseph, medical director at VistaCare Hospice in Philadelphia and an associate professor in the department of geriatrics at the Philadelphia College of Osteopathic Medicine.

-This means that your elderly loves ones who are used to drinking when they feel thirsty may not be able to tell when they need fluids.
-A recent study found that about one in 10 older adults drink three or fewer glasses of water daily, and that roughly one in three drink four to six glasses daily, falling short of the recommended eight glasses per day.
+This means that your elderly loved ones who are used to drinking when they feel thirsty may not be able to tell when they need fluids.
+A recent study found that about one in 10 older adults drink three or fewer glasses of water daily and that roughly one in three drink four to six glasses daily, falling short of the recommended eight glasses per day.
 As a result, caregivers need to be proactive in providing fluids throughout the day, Joseph advises.